 Testing is key to understanding if a dog will be at risk of developing a genetic disease.
 Based on the 152 diseases tested:

-- Approximately five out of 100 purebred dogs are at risk of becoming affected and 28 out of 100 are carriers for at least one of the diseases.
+Approximately 5/100 purebred dogs are at risk of becoming affected and 28 out of 100 are carriers for at least one of the diseases.

 The research also showed that through healthy breeding practices, which often include genetic testing, some diseases appear to have been eradicated from breed pools.
 With the proactive management of inherited disorders through the use of DNA testing and sustainable breeding decisions, breeders and veterinarians can work to decrease the incidence of genetic diseases in dogs.
 For example, X-linked Severe Combined Immunodeficiency (XSCID) a mutation originally found in Basset Hounds, appears to have been eradicated.